Sandy Javier: Horseracing career

 Sandy Javier is involved in the horse racing scene in the Philippines.
 He owns several horses such as Presidential Gold Cup champions Strong Material, Wind Blown, Empire King, Magna Carta, and Super Sonic.

 Javier had been breeding horses at the Royal Maverick Ranch in Rosario, Batangas since at least 1995.
 This includes Strong Material and Wind Blown.
 The latter horse is a two-time Gold Cup champion.

 Javier was recognized as the Horse Owner of the Year at the 2024 PSA Annual Awards.

 Personal life

 Javier is married to Lolita Tañala He is part of a political family with his wife Tañala having served as a member of the Houses of the Representatives for Leyte's 2nd district.
-His son, Jassie Lou has served as mayor of Jaro and his other Michael Dragon is mayor of Javier municipality.
+His son, Jassie Lou has served as mayor of Jaro and his other son, Michael Dragon is mayor of Javier municipality.
+His daughter, Mica Javier is a singer and actress.

 Sandy Javier's brothers include comedian George Javier and singer Danny Javier, a member of the Apo Hiking Society.